vanheeringen-lab/seq2science/docs/content/workflows/atac_seq.md

 </p>

 #### Downloading of sample(s)
 Depending on whether the samples you start seq2science with is your own data, public data, or a mix, the pipeline might start with downloading samples.
-Take a look at the [downloading_fastq](https://vanheeringen-lab.github.io/seq2science/content/workflows/download_fastq.html) workflow for extensive documentation about downloading of public samples.
+Take a look at the [downloading_fastq](./download_fastq.html) workflow for extensive documentation about downloading of public samples.

 #### Downloading and indexing of assembly(s)
 Depending on whether the assembly and its index you align your samples against already exist seq2science will start with downloading of the assembly through [genomepy](https://github.com/vanheeringen-lab/genomepy).

 #### Read trimming
-The pipeline starts by trimming the reads with [trim galore!](https://github.com/FelixKrueger/TrimGalore/blob/master/Docs/Trim_Galore_User_Guide.md).
-Trim galore automatically first trims the low quality 3' ends of reads, and removes short reads.
-After the quality trimming trim galore automatically detects which adapter was used, and trims it.
-The parameters of trim galore! for the pipeline can be set in the configuration by variable *trim_galore*.
+The pipeline starts by trimming the reads with Trim galore or Fastp.
+The trimmer will automatically trims the low quality 3' ends of reads, and removes short reads.
+After the quality trimming it automatically detects which adapter was used, and trims it.
+Trimming parameters for the pipeline can be set in the configuration.

 #### Alignment
 After trimming the reads are aligned against an assembly.
 Currently we support `bowtie2`, `bwa-mem`, `hisat2` and `star` as aligners.
 Choosing which aligner is as easy as setting the *aligner* variable in the `config.yaml`, for example: `aligner: bwa`.
 Sensible defaults have been set for every aligner, but can be overwritten for either (or both) the indexing and alignment by specifying them in the `config.yaml`.